Jaw reduction

 Jaw reduction or mandible angle reduction is a type of surgery to narrow the lower one-third of the face—particularly the contribution from the mandible and its muscular attachments.
-There are several techniques for treatment—including surgical and non-surgical methods.
 A square lower jaw can be considered a masculine trait, especially in Asian countries.
 As a result, whereas square lower jaws are often considered a positive trait in men, a wide mandible can be perceived as discordant or masculine on women, or sometimes in certain men, particularly when there is asymmetry.

-A wide lower face can primarily be caused by a wide mandibular bone or large masseter muscle.
-A large masseter muscle can be reduced in apparent size with the use of botox injections whereas having a wide mandibular bone requires surgical intervention to reduce the size of the bones.

 Consultation and patient evaluation

 A facial structure with a larger mandible arch and wide zygoma is common, particularly among Asians, although it is also present in other populations.
 It can also be the result of certain developmental disorders such as acromegaly.

+A wide lower face can primarily be caused by a wide mandibular bone or large masseter muscle.
+Having a wide mandibular bone requires surgical intervention to reduce the size of the bones.
+Atrophy of the masseter muscle can be induced with botulinum toxin injections.

 Prior to selection of a treatment, the patient is examined to determine whether the wide jaw is due to the bone size, the masseter muscle or both.
 Three-dimensional analysis of the clinical photos, X-rays and 3D CT scans from the front, lateral, oblique, basal and overhead views are required for a detailed evaluation.
 The level of protrusion of the mandible angle, the size of the masseter muscle and the overall structure of the jaw are evaluated.
 Based on the analysis and face-to-face consultation, the surgery plan can be created to produce the desired aesthetic results.